101 Deep Questions to Ask Your Boyfriend, Girlfriend or Partner

 10. Your house, containing everything you own, catches fire.
 After saving your loved ones and pets, you have time to safely make a final dash to save any one item.
 What would it be?
 Why?

 If your partner hasn’t given any thought to this question, and you have (or vice versa), a discussion wouldn’t hurt.
-Sometimes all it takes is a little communication for two people to start creating 5-year-plans together.
+Sometimes all it takes is a little communication for two people to start creating five-year plans together.

 2. How do you see our future together?
 Where do you see it headed?